chrisparnin/EngineeringBasics/PackageManagers.md

+## Configuration Management

+To help us get started, we will we install some tools that make it a little easier to configure systems.

+The advantage of having these tools is that it makes it easier to install large bundles of software, often automatically.
+These allows others to easily build software without worrying about missing a dependency.

 ### Package Managers

 Package managers are tools for installing libraries and tools, which help manage dependencies and configuration of files and environment variables.